LUdev

 Our approach & deliverables

-Partnerships are two-way investments: you receive fresh perspectives and software that may range from prototype to fully working solution, while students gain real-world experience.
-See our
+Partnerships are two-way investments: you receive fresh perspectives and software that may range from a prototype to a fully working solution, while students gain real-world experience.
+See our portfolio for previous outcomes of development by our students.

-1. A focused MVP or working prototype, source code, and run instructions.
+1. A focused MVP or working prototype, including source code and run instructions.

 2. A chance to meet and work with talented students who may become future employees.